lewang/pr-whisper/README.md

 bash ./models/download-ggml-model.sh medium.en
 ```

-Make sure the paths in the code match your installation:
-- Whisper binary: `~/whisper.cpp/build/bin/whisper-cli`
-- Fast mode model: `~/whisper.cpp/models/ggml-base.en.bin`
-- Accurate mode model: `~/whisper.cpp/models/ggml-medium.en.bin`

-If you install Whisper.cpp in a different location, you'll need to update the paths in `my-whisper.el`.
+By default, the package expects Whisper.cpp to be installed in `~/whisper.cpp/`.
+If you install it elsewhere, you can customize the location (see Configuration section below).

 ## Installation